 Here are the best known and loved Turkish puddings, custards, and milk desserts.

 Baked rice pudding fırın sütlaç is a milk and rice custard pudding very similar to what we all know and loved as kids.
 Whole milk is gently scalded together with sugar, cooked white rice, and starch for thickening.
 In this version the pudding is then baked in the oven, where it forms a golden, sometimes slightly charred skin on top.
 'Sütlaç' is a favorite of all ages, and it’s served not only at home but in most meat or fish restaurants and dessert cafes.

 Noah's ark pudding aşure is said to be one of the oldest desserts in the world.
 This Turkish classic is a symbol of diversity.
 It's prepared and shared during the season of Ashura.
 It's packed with healthy ingredients like whole-grain wheat, legumes, nuts, and dried fruits.

 03 of 04

 This classic Turkish chicken breast dessert Tavuk Göğüsü is high in protein and actually contains finely shredded white meat chicken.
 Although not a common preparation in the West, once you taste this classic Turkish dessert, you'll get hooked.
 Chicken breast is loved by adults and kids alike.
 It's a great way to get more protein into your kids' diets.

 04 of 04

-'Kazandibi' is actually Turkish 'chicken breast' dessert that is cooked a second time in a metal tray to caramelize one side of the pudding.
+Kazandibi is pudding caramelized on one side and is another Turkish classic dessert.
+Its name means "bottom of the pan," and that's just what it is.
+Kazandibi is actually Turkish "chicken breast" dessert that is cooked a second time in a metal tray to caramelize one side of the pudding.
 It's very thick and usually eaten with a knife and fork.